oracle/weblogic-kubernetes-operator/docs-source/content/faq/fan.md

 2) Configure the data source connection pool properties.

-The following WLST script creates a data source with the connection property set.
+The following WLST script adds the `oracle.jdbc.fanEnabled` property, set to `false`, to an existing data source.

 ```
        fmwDb = 'jdbc:oracle:thin:@' + db